Paolo17A/anino_exam/README.md

 # MVC Usage
 This project uses a certain system for the naming and structuring of scripts, All built-in Unity functions such as Start() and Update() are placed in scripts with a -Controller suffix. (i.e., ReelController, SlotMachineController)

-All core variables and functions are placed in scripts with a -Core suffix (i.e., ReelCore, SlotMachineCore).
+All core variables and functions are placed in scripts with a -Core suffix (e.g., ReelCore, SlotMachineCore, etc.).
 These Core scripts contain both UI variables for viewing, and calculation functions within the reel and slot machine model.
 These variables and functions are separated into collapsable regions for organization and easier understanding.

 Scripts that are solely used for data storage have a -Data suffix (SymbolData) and extends the ScriptableObject class.